tobias/lazy-map/README.md

 `print-dup`.
 Please see the [unit tests](./test/lazy_map/core_test.clj) for more examples of the exact behavior of lazy maps.

-## Organization

-All the code is currently in the `lazy-map.core` namespace, and the unit tests are in the `lazy-map.core-test` namespace.

 ## See also

 **[Malabarba's implementation] of lazy maps in Clojure.**